hgs3/confetti/README.md

 Confetti language documentation is available on [its website](https://confetti.hgs3.me/).

 The C API is documented by its man pages.
-Run `man confetti` after installing the library.
+Run `man confetti` after installing the library or [view them online](https://confetti.hgs3.me/manual/confetti.html).

 ## License